realtime-system/pysage/docs/intro.rst

 The manager instance does all the book-keeping with actors, messages, and communication across processes/networks, so that you don't have to worry about it.

-We will use it to send messages, and manage actors here.
-You will find out in later chapters that the actor manager will also assist you with managing pysage groups and networks.
+We will use it to send messages, and manage actors.
+However, you will find out in later chapters that the actor manager will also assist you with managing pysage groups and networks.

 ::